 Why ACN Matters Now

-Accenture plc is trading at a fair valuation relative to its dividend history.
-Current yield 3.4% vs historical max 5.3% (64% of maximum).
+Accenture plc is trading near its historical undervaluation band.
+Current yield 4.4% vs historical max 5.3% (83% of maximum).
 Recent dividend history shows no sustained growth streak.
 Conservative payout ratio of 51%.

 Weiss Valuation: Where Does ACN Stand Today?

-The undervalued price threshold — the level at which ACN historically becomes an attractive buy — currently sits at $145.28.
+The undervalued price threshold — the level at which ACN historically becomes an attractive buy — currently sits at $145.94.
 The overvalued threshold, above which the stock is historically expensive, is $467.64.
-The current price of $179.24 places the stock between the two bands, in the fair value zone.
+The current price of $137.19 places the stock below the undervalued band — a historically rare buying opportunity.

 Dividend Quality Assessment